-Recall from Chapter 9 "Bank Management" that deposits are created in the process of making the loan.
-The bank has effectively increased M1 by \$1 million.
+Deposits are created in the process of making the loan, so the bank has effectively increased M1 by \$1 million.
 The borrower will not leave the proceeds of the loan in the bank for long but instead will use it, within the guidelines set by the loan's covenants, to make payments.
 As the deposits flow out of Some Bank, its excess reserves decline until finally Some Bank has essentially swapped securities for loans:

 Some Bank

 Assets Liabilities

-Securities -\$1 million
+Securities ?\$1 million

 Loans +\$1 million